cowardrecords/cowardrecords.github.io/shippingpayment.md

 ---
 layout: default
-title: Shipping & Payment Info
+name: Shipping & Payment Info
 permalink: /shippingpaymentinfo/
 summary: How to pay and get your stuff.
 ---